 Adjust the Aperture

-Take wide angle shots to show the full room and all its elements.
-Or narrow the aperture on the camera tool to take detailed close ups to showcase materials and textures in your designs.
-When presenting an interior design, it’s always good to show both wide angle images and detailed close ups to convey the full scope of your design.
+Take wide-angle shots to show the full room and all its elements.
+Or narrow the aperture on the camera to take detailed close-ups to showcase materials and textures in your designs.
+When presenting an interior design, it’s always good to show both wide-angle images and detailed close-ups to convey the full scope of your design.

-Adjust the camera tool aperture to zoom in to create detailed images of your interior designs
+Adjust the camera aperture to zoom in to create detailed images of your interior designs

-These 3D interior design photos were all created with RoomSketcher Home Designer.
+These 3D interior design photos were all created with the RoomSketcher App.
 You can use RoomSketcher to visualize YOUR interior design ideas.
 Just draw up your floor plan, furnish and decorate and visualize in 3D.
 It’s that easy!

-Get started today – Create a FREE RoomSketcher Account and Start Designing
+Get started today – Create a free account.

 For more interior design ideas, tips and inspiration – check out the recommended posts below.